matthew-collett/matthew-collett/README.md

 # 💫 About Me
-### Hi there 👋
+### Hi 👋
-I'm a third-year software engineering student with a strong passion for problem solving, technology, and its latest advancements.
+I'm a fifth-year software engineering student with a strong passion for problem solving, technology, and its latest advancements.

 During my free time, I enjoy exploring software design and development.
 I also enjoy a variety of hobbies such as speed-cubing, chess, playing guitar, and cooking.

-When I'm not studying or coding, you can find me hanging out with my friends and family, partaking in my hobbies, or trying to learn something new.

-I am a naturally curious individual and I love to learn.
-My enthusiasm for acquiring new skills has made me a fast learner, enjoying challenges and welcoming new ideas.
 # 💻 Technologies I Use
 ### Programming Technologies
 ![C](https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white)